sapegin/til/misc/automatically-merging-dependabot-security-pull-requests-using-github-actions.md

 # Automatically merging Dependabot security pull requests using GitHub Actions

 [Dependabot](https://dependabot.com/) is a tool for automated dependency updates.
-It creates pull requets for each dependeny update, and GitHub uses it for security updates.
+It creates pull requests for each dependency update, and GitHub uses it for security updates.
 The problem is you still need to merge these pull requests.
-Using [GitHub Actions](https://github.com/features/actions) we can merge pull requests from Dependabot automatically.
+Using [GitHub Actions](https://github.com/features/actions), we can merge pull requests from Dependabot automatically.

 To do that, create a new workflow file, **.github/workflows/dependabot.yml**: